hydroper/as3parser/docs/new-syntax.md

 ## Configuration Directive

-`configuration { ... }` means conditional compilation.
+`configuration { ... }` means conditional compilation with `if`, `else if` and `else` branches.
 A limited set of expressions are valid and translate to a different syntactic construct:

 * `q::x` translates to an identifier whose name is literally `"q::x"` without a qualifier.
 * `x` asks whether a constant `x` is present.